 Where is the place you tell your story

-What will be your approach to tell your story
+What will be your approach to telling your story

-How you strengthen your relationship with your prospective customers
+How do you strengthen your relationship with your prospective customers

 What is your idea for attracting customers in number?